fernandoregis/poc-cenario2/README.md

 # poc-cenario2
-jemeter to run aws sqs->lambda in different scenarios
+jmeter to run aws sqs->lambda in different scenarios